 When she's not at school, Robin can be found running local trails, reading, making art, and spending time with her family.
 Robin and her husband, Reid, are parents to Quentin and Norah '21.

-Richard is grateful for the opportunity to pass along his love for sport to students, and he comes to work each day inspired the Community School family.
+Richard is grateful for the opportunity to pass along his love for sport to students, and he comes to work each day inspired the Cutthroat family.
 "Being surrounded by young, talented, intelligent students, and empowering, caring, positive faculty is a gift," he says.
 "I have the greatest job in the world."

 In his many years coaching boys' varsity soccer, Richard has been committed to sharing a love for the game and a spirit of sportsmanship among his players.
 "I strive to instill in these young men that it's not about the wins or championships, it's about making the most of your short high school career, experiencing all the emotions associated with a successful team, playing to the best of your ability, and exuding good sportsmanship every step of the way."

 Richard's love for the game of soccer doesn't end when he steps off the field.
 His favorite way to spend his time away from school: "Watching soccer, reading about soccer, writing about soccer, thinking about soccer . . . soccer never sleeps."

 Isabel joined in 2012 manages maintenance staff and projects across our three campuses.
 Isabel says she loves her job and appreciates the people she feels lucky to work with each day.